Maute Group: Resurgence

-In 2023, the group had a resurgence and took up the name Dawlah Islamiya, and the Philippine government announced that militants who survived were reorganizing to revive the group.
-On March 21, two militants were killed and four injured during a ground and air operation in Maguindanao del Sur and North Cotabato.
+In 2023, the group had a resurgence and took up the name Dawlah Islamiyah, and the Philippine government announced that militants who survived were reorganizing to revive the group.
+On March 21, two militants were killed and four injured during a ground and air operation in Maguindanao del Sur and Cotabato.
 A police operation was carried out against the group on April 2 in Bubong, Lanao del Sur.
 Three militants were killed and seven arrested, while an officer was wounded.
 Sixteen days later, another gunman was killed by the army in an encounter in Pagayawan.

 Between 2020 and 2022, at least 39 militants, six soldiers, three police officers and a number of civilians were killed, mainly during army's operations aimed at capturing surviving members of the group.

 On April 18, Dawlah Islamiyah and Bangsamoro Islamic Freedom Fighters militants carried out a bombing attack on a bus in Isulan, Sultan Kudarat, wounding seven civilians.

 Between June and December 2023, twenty-one senior members of the group were killed during security operations in Mindanao.
 Several commanders were among those killed, including leader Abu Zacharia.
 On October 29, 2023, senior commander Samaon Odin Amil accidentally killed himself after a home-made bomb prematurely exploded in Datu Salibo.
 A soldier was killed and three injured during an operation in June.

 On September 11, the Moro Islamic Liberation Front clashed with Dawlah Islamiyah gunmen in Barangay Tuawayan, killing two of them.
 A one-month-old boy died during evacuations of civilians amid the fight.

 Eleven of the slain militants were killed by the 6th Infantry Division on December 3, 2023, including Alandoni Macadaya Lucsadatu, suspected to be a leader.
 He was involved in the killing of a former militant who surrendered to authorities.
 Sixteen hours later, a bomb exploded during a Catholic Mass at the gymnasium of Mindanao State University in Marawi, killing four people and injuring several more.
 The Islamic State claimed responsibility for the attack.
-It was suspected that the attack was carried out by Dawlah Islamiya in retilation for the killing of their militants.
+It was suspected that the attack was carried out by Dawlah Islamiyah in retaliation for the killing of their militants.

 Between December 7 and 9, a joint operation between the army and the Moro Islamic Liberation Front in Dalgan, executed by air and ground attacks, killed nine militants and wounded ten more.
 Eight Moro Islamic Liberation Front members were killed during the shootouts.
 Dawlah Islamiyah gunmen also killed five civilians in Pagalungan before fleeing on riverboats.
 On December 7, they also carried out another attack in Pagalungan, killing a Bangsamoro commander and burning civilian homes, killing an infant.
 Dawlah Islamiyah carried out the attacks after blaming the Bangsamoro for the military offensives against them.